Heavy-lift ship: Examples

 The People's Liberation Army Navy has fielded semi-submersible ships since 2015.

+Shanghai Zhenhua Shipping Co., Ltd. a specialized maritime transportation arm of Shanghai Zhenhua Heavy Industries Co., Ltd. (ZPMC) operates a fleet of over 20-25 specialized, large deck-carrier vessels.

 Project cargo ships

 Project cargo ships are non-submersible ships that load large and heavy cargo items with at least one on-board cranes and sufficient ballast to assure stability and sea-keeping properties.
 Such vessels have between 13,000 and 19,000 deadweight tonnage (DWT) capacity.
 Examples of cargo transported includes container cranes, bridge sections, and suction piles.

 History

 During the 1920s, the Bremen-based shipping company DDG Hansa had a growing demand of shipments for assembled locomotives to British India.
 That resulted in the construction of the world's first heavy lift vessel, with a 120 t derrick.
 After World War II, DDG Hansa became the world's largest heavy lift shipping company.
 In terms of lifting capacity it reached its maximum in 1978 with refitting the Japanese-built bulk carrier MV Trifels with two 320 t Stülcken derricks.
 Soon after that, in 1980, DDG became bankrupt.
 With that, only the Dutch shipping companies Jumbo, BigLift Shipping (until 2001 named Mammoet Shipping) and SAL Heavy lift were left as heavy lift shipping specialists.